lunasec-io/lunasec/docs/pages/how-it-works/secure-components.md

 import {SecureForm, SecureInput} from '@lunasec/react-sdk';

 // The returned output from SecureInput is now a token instead of the actual SSN.
-// And, if a token is passed to this component, it will automatically be detokenized (or fail if the user is unauthorized). export function renderSecureComponent(props) {
+// If a token is passed to SecureInput, it will pre-fill the field. export function renderSecureComponent(props) {
   return (
     <SecureForm onSubmit={props.onSubmit}>